Klortho/mocha-xml-validator/README.md

     { "filename": "test-2.xml",
       "errorsAllowed": [ "IDREF" ] },

-    { "filename": "skip-1.xml" }
+    { "filename": "skip-1.xml" },
     { "filename": "skip-2.xml",
       "skip": true,
       "reason": "Need to skip this one for now." },
     { "filename": "skip-3.xml",
       "skip": true,
-      "reason": "#reason-code-3" },
+      "reason": "#reason-code-3" }
   ],
   "reasonCodes": {
-    "reason-code-3": "A bunch of files need to be skipped for now.", }
+    "reason-code-3": "A bunch of files need to be skipped for now."
   }
+}
 ```

+**Note that the JSON format is very finicky.
+We suggest that you use the
+online [jsonlint tool](http://jsonlint.com/) to check your JSON file,
+if you are having problems.**

 Each entry in the `testCases` array is run as a separate test.